 Today, the most common use for ethanol is fuel.
 Even the regular type of gas that you get from your local fuel pump is highly likely to have some percentage of ethanol.
 Why is this?

 The statistics show rising ethanol use: around one out of every 40 trucks and cars in the United States now run on a commercial mix of ethanol and gasoline.
+Many politicians and ethanol enthusiasts aim to see that number rise with the federal government’s help.

-Why shouldn’t they, when ethanol’s carbon footprint is researched be lower?
+Why shouldn’t they be lower when ethanol’s carbon footprint is researched?
 As mentioned, some experts don’t think so.
+Here’s what you need to know about ethanol’s pros and cons.

 See Related: Ways to Start Investing in Vertical Farming